Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Mei 2025 01.35.51 UTC
+- WIB: Sabtu, 3 Mei 2025 02.21.18 UTC
-- WITA: Sabtu, 3 Mei 2025 02.35.51 UTC
+- WITA: Sabtu, 3 Mei 2025 03.21.18 UTC
-- WIT: Sabtu, 3 Mei 2025 03.35.51 UTC
+- WIT: Sabtu, 3 Mei 2025 04.21.18 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: inspirational
+Kategori: nature